 - Salt and freshly ground pepper to taste

 - Strip the kale leaves off the stems.
 Slice the kale thinly and place in a serving bowl.
 If you’d like to use the stems, slice them thinly as well; otherwise, discard.

 - Coat your palms lightly with olive oil and massage the kale until it softens and becomes bright green, 30 to 45 seconds.

 - Add the remaining oil along with the other ingredients.
 Toss together with the kale.

 - Taste and add more lemon and maple syrup or agave for the sweet and tart balance.
 I tend to like a more pronounced flavor of each, but tailor to your liking.

 - If time allows, cover and let the salad stand for 15 minutes or so before serving.

 Use a firm ripe pear in place of the apple.

-- Enjoy more of our easy vegan recipes and salads
+Enjoy more easy vegan salads & sides.

-Photos (top and bottom) by Evan Atlas
+Photos (top and middle) by Evan Atlas